florensiawidjaja/BioinfoMCP/README.md

 - [x] Provide a docker version, simplify the installation process
 - [ ] Pack into a conda package, simplify the installation process
 - [ ] Automatic tool discovery and conversion
+- [ ] BioinfoMCP Benchmark Addition: Ollama
 - [ ] Online Platform to share MCP servers
+- [ ] Adaptive and More reliable Installation

 **We warmly welcome any inputs or contributions to collaboratively improve BioinfoMCP**